SteamAchievementNotifier/SteamAchievementNotifier/README.md

 If you can't see any achievement and do not hear any achievement sounds when unlocking, check your Windows "Focus Assist" settings and ensure that notifications are allowed when running games.

+***Cannot download EXE via Releases due to "Virus Detected" warning in Browser***

+EXE files generated by the [electron-builder](https://www.electron.build/) NPM Package can mistakenly trigger virus/trojan warnings when downloading via a browser.
+This is a false positive, as Antivirus programs do not thoroughly scan each file for viruses, but instead flag ALL unsigned apps generated by a particular method (such as electron-builder) as unsafe, due to some people abusing the method by generating malware.

+Each version of Steam Achievement Notifier is sent to Microsoft to confirm a false positive when triggered, and has always been marked as an incorrect virus detection upon further investigation.
+Once this is complete, the signature is usually updated to reflect that it is in fact safe to download and use. **Steam Achievement Notifier will never include any features that will intentionally damage your computer or its contents.**

+If you are using Windows Defender but you are unable to download the file due to the above error, please do the following:
+- Open Windows Defender
+- Click the Menu (☰) button
+- Select "*Virus & threat protection*"
+- Click "*Protection history*"
+- Under "*All recent items*", click the "*Threat blocked*" message that contains "**SteamAchievementNotifierVX.XX.exe**"
+- Click "*Actions*" in the bottom-right corner
+- Select "*Allow*" and confirm

+Once these steps are complete, the file should now show in your Downloads folder as normal.

 **KNOWN ISSUES:**
 -

 - **BurntToast** Notification removes the achievement description if the game name/achievement title is too long.
 I will be looking into a way to shorten the achievement name if it contains more than a certain amount of characters which would fix this issue. *Note: This also happens when the Steam achievement is "Hidden"/"Secret" - this is a limitation of the Steam Web API as "Hidden"/"Secret" achievement descriptions are updated after unlocking.*
+- A large number of tracking notifications can be sent in quick succession while playing a game.
+If this issue occurs, please right-click the system tray icon and select "Exit", and restart the application.